CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### <a name="mod-lb-style"></a>Style Options

 This section contains some style options the first one is the **Color Style** you have a choice of Light or Dark.

-Note: These widget color styles are controlled by Facebook.
+<div class="uk-alert">Note: These widget color styles are controlled by Facebook.</div>

 The next option allows you to turn on or off a **Border** around the widget.
 The next one allows to chose if you want the small **Face** boxes to be displayed in the module.
 The last one gives you the option to turn on or off the Facebook **Header**